It’s never easy dismissing employees during their probationary period, and we know no business wants to have to do this. But sometimes it’s necessary.

-If you don’t have a ‘notice period’ section outlined in your contracts of employment and your employee decides to leave before their probation period ends, they must give the statutory minimum notice period, which is at least one week if they’ve been employed between one month and two years, one week’s notice for each year if they’ve been employed between two and 12 years and 12 weeks’ notice if they’ve been with you for more than 12 years.
+If you don’t have a ‘notice period’ section outlined in your contracts of employment and your employee decides to leave before their probation period ends, they have to give the statutory minimum notice period.
+This is:

 You can set a different notice period for people on their probation in your contracts of employment.

 As you’ve probably gathered by now, the key is that whatever the term, it should be in writing to show what‘s been agreed.

 Letting an employee go isn’t a nice part of running a business.
 It can be expensive, time-consuming and stressful – so it’s only natural that you probably want to avoid it.
 And that’s a good idea for the most part.
 In the same way as you’d only resort to formal disciplinary action based on the ACAS code of practice if informal methods haven’t worked, so dismissal should be an absolute last resort.

 Before you consider dismissing someone during their probationary period, you have to follow a fair dismissal process.
 Here are the eight fundamental considerations you need to know:

 For an in-depth look at how to dismiss someone legally, check out our free guide on it here.